Equilibrium Strategies for the N-agent Mean-Variance Investment Problem over a Random Horizon: The mean-field game (MFG)

 \section{The mean-field game (MFG)}

-In this section, we study the equilibrium feedback strategy for the game as the number of agents \(n\) tends to infinity.
+In this section, we study the equilibrium feedback strategy for the multi-agent game as the number of agents tends to infinity.
 In this case, the \(n\)-agent game converges to a mean-field game with a continuum of agents.
-In Subsection \(\ref{subsec:MF-model}\), we introduce the type space, the objective, and the definition of the mean-field equilibrium (MFE) feedback strategy.
-In Subsection \(\ref{subsec:MF-VT}\), we first present a general verification theorem.
-Then, we use it to find the solutions of the mean-field game when the hazard rate of the random horizon is constant.
-Finally, we derive the relationship between the equilibrium feedback strategy in the \(n\)-agent game and the MFE in the mean-field game in Subsection \ref{subsec:rela}.
+In Subsection~\ref{subsec:MF-model}, we introduce the type space, the objective, and the admissible set of the equilibrium strategy.
+In Subsection~\ref{subsec:MBR}, given the average processes $\mathbb{E}[(b-r)\pi(t)\mid\mathcal{F}_t^B]$ and $\mathbb{E}[\sigma\pi(t)\mid\mathcal{F}_t^B]$, we present the definition of the time-consistent mean-field equilibrium (MFE) feedback strategy for the representative agent and provide a general verification theorem, from which we explicitly find the best response of the representative agent when the hazard rate of the random horizon is a constant.
+Under the homogeneous setting, in Subsection~\ref{subsec:MFH}, we follow a fixed-point argument and characterize the equilibrium feedback strategy of the whole system.
+Furthermore, we establish the almost sure convergence of the Nash equilibrium of the homogeneous $n$-agent game to the MFE as $n\to\infty$.